 RenaissanceRe owns a noncontrolling economic interest in DaVinciRe; however, because RenaissanceRe controls a majority of DaVinciRe's outstanding voting rights, the consolidated financial statements of DaVinciRe are included in the consolidated financial statements of the Company and all significant intercompany transactions have been eliminated.
-The portion of DaVinciRe's earnings owned by third parties is recorded in the consolidated statements of operations as net income attributable to redeemable noncontrolling interests.
-The Company's noncontrolling economic ownership in DaVinciRe was 28.7% at March 31, 2021 (December 31, 2020 - 21.4%).
+The portion of DaVinciRe's earnings owned by third parties is recorded in the consolidated statements of operations as net (loss) income attributable to redeemable noncontrolling interests.
+The Company's noncontrolling economic ownership in DaVinciRe was 28.7% at September 30, 2021 (December 31, 2020 - 21.4%).

 DaVinciRe shareholders are party to a shareholders agreement which provides DaVinciRe shareholders, excluding RenaissanceRe, with certain redemption rights that enable each shareholder to notify DaVinciRe of such shareholder's desire for DaVinciRe to repurchase up to half of such shareholder's initial aggregate number of shares held, subject to certain limitations, such as limiting the aggregate of all share repurchase requests to 25% of DaVinciRe's capital in any given year and satisfying all applicable regulatory requirements.
-If total shareholders pro-rata, based on the amounts desired to be repurchased.
+If total shareholder requests exceed 25% of DaVinciRe's capital, the number of shares repurchased will be reduced among the requesting shareholders pro-rata, based on the amounts desired to be repurchased.
 Shareholders desiring to have DaVinci repurchase their shares must notify DaVinciRe before March 1 of each year.
 The repurchase price will be based on GAAP book value as of the end of the year in which the shareholder notice is given, and the repurchase will be effective as of January 1 of the following year.
-The repurchase price is generally subject to a true-up for potential development on outstanding loss reserves after settlement of all claims relating to the applicable years.
+The repurchase price is generally subject to a true-up for potential development on outstanding loss reserves after settlement of claims relating to the applicable years.
+Similarly, when shares are sold to DaVinci shareholders, the sale price is based on GAAP book value as of the end of the period preceding the sale and can be subject to a true-up for potential development on outstanding loss reserves.

-During the three months ended March 31, 2021, DaVinciRe completed an equity capital raise of \$250.0 million, comprised of \$150.9 million from third-party investors and \$99.1 million from RenaissanceRe.
+During the nine months ended September 30, 2021, DaVinciRe completed an equity capital raise of \$250.0 million, comprised of \$150.9 million from third-party investors and \$99.1 million from RenaissanceRe.
 In addition, RenaissanceRe sold an aggregate of \$40.0 million of its shares in DaVinciRe to third-party investors and purchased an aggregate of \$156.7 million of shares from third-party investors.
 The Company's noncontrolling economic ownership in DaVinciRe subsequent to these transactions was 28.7%.